peteroupc/html3dutil/doc/extras_evaluators.SurfaceOfRevolution.md

 <a name='extras_evaluators_SurfaceOfRevolution_evaluate'></a>
 ### module:extras/evaluators~SurfaceOfRevolution#evaluate(u, v)

-Finds the coordinates of the given point of this surface.
+Finds the coordinates of the specified point of this surface.

 #### Parameters